connorpaton/personal-website/content/books/how-to-win-friends-and-influence-people.md

 Carnegie's principles have fundamentally shaped my approach to relationships and leadership:

-- **Ego Management**: If it moves you forward, who cares who gets credit for the idea—letting others shine creates stronger alliances
+- **Ego Management**: If it moves you forward, who cares who gets credit for the idea - letting others shine creates stronger alliances
-- **Intellectual Humility**: Never be the smartest person in a room—surrounding yourself with brilliant minds accelerates growth
+- **Intellectual Humility**: Never be the smartest person in a room - surrounding yourself with brilliant minds accelerates growth
 - **Strategic Positioning**: Understanding the crucial difference between respectability and likeability in professional contexts

 ## Favorite Quotes